Sharon, Pennsylvania

 Sharon is a city in western Mercer County, Pennsylvania, United States.
 The city, located along the banks of the Shenango River on the state border with Ohio, is about 15 mi northeast of Youngstown, about 65 mi southeast of Cleveland and about 60 mi northwest of Pittsburgh.
 The population was 13,147 at the 2020 census.
-It is a part of the Youngstown–Warren metropolitan area.
+It is part of the Hermitage micropolitan area.

 History

 The Sharon area was first settled in 1795.
 It was incorporated as a borough on October 6, 1841, and incorporated as a city on December 17, 1918.
 The city operated under the Pennsylvania third-class city code until 2008, at which point it adopted a home rule charter under which the elected position of mayor was replaced with a hired city manager and financial officer.